arcanis/clipanion/website/docs/help.md

     category: `My category`,
     description: `A small description of the command.`,
     details: `
-      A longer description of the command.
+      A longer description of the command with some \`markdown code\`.

+      Multiple paragraphs are allowed.
+Clipanion will take care of both reindenting the content and wrapping the paragraphs as needed.
     `,
     examples: [[
       `A basic example`,